rcarino/rcarino.github.io/_posts/2014-03-12-SoMA_eateries.markdown

     + **+** Good ole' chipotle needs no description
     + **+** Get away with not paying for double meat a good amount during lunch rush-hour.

-I hope you enjoyed reading finding out what sustains me.
+I hope you enjoyed finding out about what sustains me.
 Surprisingly I'm not obese yet.
 200lbs @ 5'11" at the time of writing (flexes muscles). *GRRRRRRRRRRRR*

 Food in SoMA tends to be pricier than what I'm used to, which is [berkeley asian ghetto food](http://www.yelp.com/biz/durant-square-asian-ghetto-berkeley).